 Most short-term placements are available in the summer.

 Short-term placements outside of the summer months are very limited.
-Please inquire as to availability and apply at least three months before your desired start date.
+Please inquire as to availability.

 To apply you'll create an online account and complete a few simple web forms.
 You will also need to upload documents including references, resume, and any relevant certifications.
 When you're ready, you will pay a $250 deposit towards your program fee (refundable in the unlikely event that we're unable to place you).
 The balance will not be due until we confirm your placement with a host family.